rguilcas/coldpulse/README.md

 We suggest using depths that are multiples of 5 to create equally spaced data.
 Round your files to the nearest one.
 ### Preparing working directory
 Once your files are ready, you should create a working directory in your computer.
-Then, download the [`cold_pulse_detection.py`](https://github.com/rguilcas/cold_pulses/blob/master/example_input/cold_pulse_detection.py) file.
+Then, download the [`cold_pulse_detection.py`](https://github.com/rguilcas/cold_pulses/blob/master/example_input/cold_pulse_detection.py) file in the `example_input` folder.
 This is the python script that we will use to launch the algorithm from command line.

 Put the file in the working directory you created.